East Coast

 Acadia National Park is just south of Bar Harbor, Maine, and 275 miles northeast of Boston, Massachusetts.

-Acadia National Park is open year round but there are seasonal road closures November through March.
-Admission is $25 per car for a 7-day pass or use an America the Beautiful pass.
+Acadia National Park is open year-round, but there are seasonal road closures from November through March.
+Admission is $35 per car for a 7-day pass or an America the Beautiful pass.

 National Park Passes Guide